sh3lk/mx/website/blog/metric_labels.md

 Labels can be any struct where every field is a string, bool, or integer.
 `NewCounterMap` panics if you call it with an invalid label struct.
-By leveraging Go's type system, Service Weaver's API avoids the disadvantages of key-value labels described above.
+By leveraging Go's type system, MX's API avoids the disadvantages of key-value labels described above.

 - **Misspelling.** If you misspell a field name, your code will not compile